sarah11918/jbrains/src/content/docs/blog/why-refactoring-is-not-always-a-code-smell.md

 tags:
     - Simple Design
     - Refactoring
-# summary: >
+excerpt: >
-#     Refactoring means rework, which means that we didn't "get the
-#     design right the first time".
+    Refactoring means rework, which means that we didn't "get the design right the first time".
 This can indicate a problem.
-It
-#     can also indicate a natural process of convergence towards a
-#     suitable design.
-Calling it "a code smell" seems to overstate
+It can also indicate a natural process of convergence towards a suitable design.
+Calling it "a code smell" seems to overstate the matter.
-#     the matter.
 ---

 Someone is circulating a talk&mdash;a _concise_ one, which I appreciate&mdash;entitled